coic-e/angel-docs/posts/12-javascript-tips-every-developer-should-know.md

 ---
 layout: post
 date: 2024-02-23 07:53:08
-title: 12 Dicas de JavaScript que Todo Desenvolvedor Deve Conhecer
+title: 12 JavaScript Tips Every Developer Should Know
-description: Hoje e quero compartilhar com vocês 12 dicas super úteis que podem melhorar significativamente suas habilidades de programação e a eficiência do desenvolvimento de projetos
+description: Today I want to share with you 12 super useful tips that can significantly improve your programming skills and project development efficiency
 main-class: js
 color: "#D6BA32"
 tags: